Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Network anomaly detection

 \subsubsection{Poisson factorisation}

 Topic models are not the only probabilistic models used for cyber security research that have been originally designed for other purposes.
 Poisson factorisation (PF) models, which are widely used for recommender systems in machine learning \citep[see {\it e.g.}][]{Gopalan2014}, have also been used for network anomaly detection.
-PF is a probabilistic model of users and items that was proposed as an alternative to the classical probabilistic matrix factorisation (PMF) \citep{Sala_PMF}.

-The main assumption is that the data can be represented in a matrix, in the recommender system the rows are the clients and the columns the number of items.
+In the recommender system, the data is represented in a matrix, where the rows are the clients and the columns are the number of items.
 Each entry of this matrix is assumed to be the rating given by a certain user to a particular item, and these are modelled using the dot-product of latent factors for both the users and the items.
-PMF assumes that each entry is normally distributed and Gaussian priors are assigned on the latent factors for both the users and movies.
-This will theoretically imply that the ratings could become negative which is something we would not desire to have.
-In order to address this issue, PF assumes that both the users and the latent factors are non-negative and so a Poisson distribution for the entries and gamma distributions for the latent factors are used instead.
-These assumptions make PF more applicable to real datasets like The Netflix Prize dataset \citep{netflix}, where we have a set of users and the rankings for each movie in the catalogue.
+In the PF model, and contrary to other probabilistic matrix factorisation approaches, both the users and the latent factors are non-negative and so a Poisson distribution for the entries and gamma distributions for the latent factors are used.